skeeto/astroterm/README.md

 `astroterm` is a terminal-based celestial viewer written in `C` using `ncurses`.
 It renders the live positions of stars, planets, constellations, and more directly in your terminal—no telescope required!.
 Configure sky views by date, time, and location with precise ASCII-rendered visuals.
 See [usage](#usage) for all supported options!

-`astroterm` is constantly improving, and we’d love to hear your ideas!
+`astroterm` is constantly improving, and we'd love to hear your ideas!
 If you have a suggestion or find a bug, please open an issue and share your feedback.

 <p align="center">
   <img src="./assets/moving.gif" alt="Image 1" width="45%" style="display:inline-block; margin-right: 10px;">